ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

         "wtf" ))
 ```

-- `begin` is a function to execute several functions one by one, and just keep the result of the last on.
+- `begin` is a function that executes several functions one by one, and just keeps the result of the last one.

-Ok, let's put all the piece together
+Ok, let's put all the pieces together:

 ```rkt
 (define (recursive-function n)